min2ha/ukwa-site/content/target/40010/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Fiona Burt on Facebook (Independent candidate for Cardiff North)

 Fiona Burt is the Independent candidate for Cardiff North at the 2016 National Assembly Election.